 In Moscow, MBFW Russia is focusing a lot of its energy on emerging talents.
 However it is not just interested in promoting its local designers.
 Instead this year it also made a concerted effort to celebrate the work being dreamt up in other countries around the globe.
-Every day of the week-long event the three catwalks that make up the main venue features designers from places as far flung as Switzerland, Latvia, Bangladesh and Peru, as part of a new Global Talent initiative started this season.
+Every day of the week-long event the three catwalks that make up the main venue features designers from places as far flung as Switzerland, Latvia, Bangladesh and Peru, as part of a new Global Talent initiative.

 But that is just the tip of the iceberg when it comes to the many different ways MBFW Russia is engaging with the fashion community and trying to support the designers of the future.
 In fact, the word future features in the name of many of its programs.
 From the Futurum Moscow event on the first day that presented over 20 rolling back to back fashion shows of young talents, to the “Gimme Five, Designer of the Future” competition, which clocked in more than 2,000 entries from designers across the country under the age of 16, who hope to make fashion their life’s work, this fashion week’s gaze is towards the future.

 “What I loved most about Mercedes Benz Fashion Week Russia this season is that they set the bar high as they find and nurture young talent,” said Olia Kedik, a San Francisco based journalist.
 “Platforms like Futurum Moscow, Futurum Accelerator, Global Talent and the High Five Presentation are some of the stand out initiatives providing an opportunity for emerging talent to experience a global Fashion Week,” she added.